AndreeaBusca-work/Virtual-Assistant/README.md

 • image to PDF conversion ideal for a quick document creation without third-party software,

-• audio guidance for an enhanced accessibility and creation of a conversa- tional experience
+• audio guidance for an enhanced accessibility and creation of a conversational experience

 • an intuitive user-friendly GUI with well-organized menus and controls made for users of all skill levels